RohmSemiconductor/Linux-Kernel-Sensor-Drivers/_includes/quickstart_accel.md

 #### Launching the measurement and buffering data from the sensor FIFO:

 You can also experiment with continuous measurement and buffers.
 A quick way forward is using the iio_generic_buffer tool which is distributed in the Linux kernel sources “tools/iio” folder.
+Note that examples use sensor and trigger names for kx022-accel.
+Names you should use depend on the actual sensor model.

 ```
 root@arm:/home/debian# /iio_generic_buffer -a -c 10 -g -n kx022-accel